Spatial Diversity

 Receiver Diversity: SIMO

-Depending on the channel vector (also called as CSI), different combining techniques select weight vector (usually referred as combiner or beamformer) to exploit spatial diversity effectively.
+Depending on the channel vector (also called as CSI), the weight vector (usually referred as combiner or beamformer) is selected to exploit the spatial diversity effectively.
 These weights determine how signals from multiple antennas are combined to maximize the received signal quality.

-There are two types of performance gain associated with receiver space diversity:
+There are three types of performance gain associated with receiver space diversity:

-Also, characterizing the outage performance becomes a crucial aspect for comparison of the various methods.
-Outage probability can be defined as the probability that the recieved signal power or the combined SNR of the array is less than a certain pre-specified threshold , i.e.
+- Outage probability : It is defined as the probability that the recieved combined SNR is less than a certain pre-specified threshold , i.e.

 Selection Combining

-Selection combining does not assign weights based on channel strengths but rather selects the signal with the highest instantaneous SNR among the received signals.
-Only the selected signal is further processed, while the others are discarded.
+Selection combining does not assign weights based on channel strengths but rather selects the signal with the highest instantaneous branch SNR among the received signals.
+Only the selected signal is further processed, while the others are discarded as shown in the following figure.

-The above diagram illustrates selection combining wherein link gain observed by the second antenna in the array is highest.
-For this case, received/selected signal in can be written as , where is the transmitted symbol.
+The above figure illustrates selection combining wherein link gain observed by the second antenna in the array is the highest.
+For this case, received/selected signal can be written as , where is the transmitted symbol.
 In general, the received signal in selection combining is given by

 The average combined SNR of the array for this technique is given as